d-akara/java-tracing-agent/README.md

             "name": "tracerName",  // optional. name will be logged in output "classRegex": ".*classname", "methodRegex": "methodname", "line": "0",  // specify the location for the log injection
-            "variables": [ // optional. specify variables to include in the output {"name":"logAsName", // optional. name to use when logging "expression": "localVarName"} // optional. value to log ],
+            "variables": [ // optional. specify variables to include in the output {
+                "name":"logAsName", // optional. name to use when logging "expression": "localVarName" // optional. value to log }
+            ],
             "logWhen": { // optional. specify conditions for when to log "stackFramesRegex": "package.*classname",  // optional. log when any stack frame class and method matches